When I checked the prices on flats in Doha I almost had a heart attack. No joke!

 The country is tiny yet there are so many hotels around.
 Prices are high but some do provide good value and you can always negotiate the price for longer stays.
 That is a new thing I learned. 🙂

-There are many hotels who offer studios or apartments with kitchens and other home facilities.
+There are many hotels that offer studios or apartments with kitchens and other home facilities.
 Definitely, an option if you miss the home comforts.
 I am planning on mixing rooms with studios and apartments in the future and will try and stay in hotels for at least six months.
 Considering we arrived with 4 suitcases and no furniture, we will have to set home all over again.
 Not looking forward to that for now.

 For me, it is a combination of a few things on why we decided to live in hotels full time.